Connecticut: Nineteenth century

 The British blockade during the War of 1812 hurt exports and bolstered the influence of Federalists who opposed the war.
 The cessation of imports from Britain stimulated the construction of factories to manufacture textiles and machinery.
 Connecticut came to be recognized as a major center for manufacturing, due in part to the inventions of Eli Whitney and other early innovators of the Industrial Revolution.

 The war led to the development of fast clippers that helped extend the reach of New England merchants to the Pacific and Indian oceans.
-The first half of the 19th century saw as well a rapid rise in whaling, with New London emerging as one of the New England industry's three biggest home ports after Nantucket and New Bedford.
+The first half of the nineteenth century saw as well a rapid rise in whaling, with New London emerging as one of the New England industry's three biggest home ports after Nantucket and New Bedford.

 The state was known for its political conservatism, typified by its Federalist party and the Yale College of Timothy Dwight.
 The foremost intellectuals were Dwight and Noah Webster, who compiled his great dictionary in New Haven.
 Religious tensions polarized the state, as the Congregational Church struggled to maintain traditional viewpoints, in alliance with the Federalists.
 The failure of the Hartford Convention in 1814 hurt the Federalist cause, with the Democratic-Republican Party gaining control in 1817.

 Connecticut had been governed under the "Fundamental Orders" since 1639, but the state adopted a new constitution in 1818.